 This website offers a wealth of information related to travel in general—passports, visas, and policies.
 It also has a section on travel health issues and advice, including information for obtaining help from the consulate in the event of a medical emergency.

 The department also offers a free service called the Smart Traveler Enrollment Program (STEP).
 You can sign up online to receive travel warning updates and alerts.
 Enrolling will also allow the United States government to assist you better in the event of an emergency abroad.

 Finding a Doctor

 No one wants to get sick while traveling.
-Visit your doctor to make sure you are fine to travel, especially if you are currently taking medications or have a preexisting condition.
+Visit your doctor to make sure you are fine to travel, especially if you are currently taking medications, have a preexisting condition, or are pregnant.
 In the event you may need medical attention abroad, check out the websites below for a list of doctors.

 International Association for Medical Assistance to Travelers

 The International Association for Medical Assistance to Travelers has an international directory of affiliated physicians, hospitals, and clinics providing care to members traveling abroad.
 Membership is free and interested travelers can sign up online.